Spicy Miso Noodles

 • Feel free to mix and match the veggies.
 Don’t have cabbage?
 Leave it out.
 Don’t like mushrooms?
 It’s ok to skip them!
 Other veggies that would work are broccoli, carrot or snap peas.

-• Toppings: Green onion, sesame seeds, nori and chili garlic paste are all optional but delicious toppings for serving your miso noodles.
+• Toppings: Green onion (Spring onions), sesame seeds, nori and chili garlic paste are all optional but delicious toppings for serving your miso noodles.

-• Tofu or Tempeh: Totally optional but I included it as a plant-based protein source if you’d like to add it.
+• Tofu or Tempeh: Optional but I included it as a plant-based protein source if you’d like to add it.
 Otherwise, disregard that part of the recipe and enjoy the noodles as is or with another protein.

 Step-by-Step Instructions